-Allocation challenges Please explain what would help you overcome these challenges Diversity of product lines makes accurately accounting for each product/product line cost ineffective Northrop Grumman's customer base is primarily the U.S. Government, principally the Department of Defense and intelligence community.
-We also conduct business with foreign, state and local governments, as well as commercial customers.
-Our portfolio of products and solutions include autonomous systems, cyber, C4ISR, strike, and logistics and modernization.
-Due to the nature of our business, broad product portfolio, and customer requirements the allocation of emissions to an individual product or customer is difficult.
-Consequently, we provide our full GHG inventory so that customers may allocate in accordance with their methodology.
+Please explain what would help you overcome these challenges challenges Diversity of product Northrop Grumman's customer base is primarily the U.S. Government, principally the Department of Defense and intelligence community.
+We lines makes also conduct business with foreign, state and local governments, as well as commercial customers.
+Our portfolio of products and solutions accurately include autonomous systems, cyber, C4ISR, strike, and logistics and modernization.
+Due to the nature of our business, broad product accounting for each portfolio, and customer requirements the allocation of emissions to an individual product or customer is difficult.
+Consequently, we provide our product/product line full GHG inventory so that customers may allocate in accordance with their methodology. cost ineffective